Frequently Asked Questions

 What is recovery coaching?

 Recovery coaching is a special kind of coaching designed to support and enhance your recovery journey.
 It involves an initial assessment of where you are in your journey, and an analysis of the steps that need to be taken for you to progress.
 In my coaching, I will work with you on your recovery goals to implement achievable and concrete changes in your life.
+Recovery coaching is normally seen as an adjunct or supplement to face to face therapy.

 Recovery coaching helps with